rokki74/hotelrosalsystem/README.md

 # hotelrosalsystem
- A management system for Rosal Hotel
+ A management system for Rosal Hotel currently with only client's interface.